MarkVDD/pomobite/README.md

 ## Technologies Used

 - **Svelte**: For the user interface and component-based development
-- **CloudFlare Web Analytics**: For event tracking and user behavior analysis (manually implemented on key events)
+- **Vercel Analytics**: For event tracking and user behavior analysis (manually implemented on key events)
 - **Vite**: For fast development and build process
 - **TypeScript**: For type safety and better developer experience